PacktPublishing/Software-Architecture-with-C-Sharp-12-and-.NET-8-4E/README.md

 - [C# 12 and .NET 8 – Modern Cross-Platform Development Fundamentals - Eighth Edition](https://www.packtpub.com/product/c-12-and-net-8-modern-cross-platform-development-fundamentals-eighth-edition/9781837635870)
 - [Apps and Services with .NET 8 - Second Edition](https://www.packtpub.com/product/apps-and-services-with-net-8-second-edition/9781837637133)
 - [Architecting ASP.NET Core Applications - Third Edition](https://www.packtpub.com/product/architecting-aspnet-core-applications-third-edition/9781805123385)

+## Errata
+- Errata Page: 222, 223

+Errata Description :

+In the example code sections of class "MyTestsClass", the constructor should be "MyTestsClass" instead of "MyDatabaseTests".

+- Errata Page: 226

+Errata Description :

+In the example code sections of class "MyUnitTestClass", the constructor should be "UnitTest1" instead of "MyUnitTestClass".

+- Errata Page: 228

+Errata Description :
+Typo in the method submitButton.Clikck(); should be submitButton (".Click()")